Updated 26 February 2021

 One of the key decisions companies will be making this year is the format of their AGM.
 The provisions of the Corporate Insolvency and Governance Act 2020 ("CIGA") which grant flexibility in relation to the holding of general meetings have been extended to cover general meetings held on or before 30 March 2021.
 Until this date, CIGA permits companies to hold entirely (or partially) virtual meetings, or to limit the number of attendees to the required quorum, irrespective of the wording in their articles of association.

-Whether they opt for a closed meeting with an interactive element, a hybrid meeting or a fully virtual meeting, it is evident that companies must make shareholder engagement a key focus.
+Whether they opt for a closed meeting with an interactive element, a hybrid meeting or a fully virtual meeting (while CIGA remains in force), it is evident that companies must make shareholder engagement a key focus.
 In October 2020 the FRC published AGMs: An opportunity for change.
 The paper includes a review of the 2020 AGM season, which was heavily impacted by COVID-19, notes the varying levels of shareholder engagement throughout the AGM season and contains suggestions for improvement.
 As 2021 AGMs will continue to be affected by the COVID-19 restrictions, the FRC recommends that companies take the following steps:

 - prepare now, and consider what changes might need to be made;